 Field trips are an important part of the Blanchet Catholic School educational experience.
-All field trips will have a sound, educational purpose.
-The school will use student emergency cards for all medical and insurance information.
+All field trips will have an educational purpose.
+The school will use student emergency information for all medical and insurance information.
 Therefore, it is imperative that this information be kept current.